Andrew Taylor (footballer, born 1986): Bolton Wanderers

 On 25 May 2017, Taylor signed for Bolton Wanderers on a permanent basis, signing a two-year deal after being released by Wigan Athletic.
 Taylor's first game after signing for the club on a permanent basis came in the opening game of the season, in a 3–2 loss against Leeds United.
 He started in the next four matches, playing once in the left–back position and three times in the left–midfield position.
 However, Taylor suffered a calf injury that kept him out for weeks.
 He then made his return from injury, starting a match in the centre–back position against West Ham United on 19 September 2017 in the third round of the League Cup, losing 3–0.
 However, Taylor suffered a back injury during a 1–1 draw against Fulham on 28 October 2017 and was sidelined for a month as a result.
-It wasn't until on 23 December 2017 when he returned to the starting line–up, in a 2–0 win against Cardiff City.
+On 23 December 2017, he returned to the starting line–up, in a 2–0 win against Cardiff City.
 However, his return was short–lived when Taylor suffered an injury during a 2–0 loss against his former club, Middlesbrough on 26 December 2017.
 Upon returning to the first team from injury, he lost his first team place to Antonee Robinson and was placed on the substitute bench.
 Taylor had to wait for two months to make his first team return, playing in the left–midfield position, in a 2–0 win against Sunderland on 20 February 2018.
 Following this, he and Robinson competed in the left–back position for the rest of the 2017–18 season.
 At times, Taylor appeared in the starting line–up, where he captained the side on two occasions, which were against Leeds United and Birmingham City on 30 March 2018 and 3 April 2018 respectively.
 At the end of the 2017–18 season, Taylor made twenty–one appearances in all competitions.
 He was also named the season's PFA Community Champion.